jchnkl/x-choyce/README.md

 mod:            string.
 Modifier key.
 Release chooses the currently selected
                          window.
 Valid options are 'mod1' through 'mod5', 'control' and combinations like 'mod1+control'.
-shaderpath:     string.
-Path to shader programs.
-Only change when you know what
-                         you're doing.
 ```

 #### Default values: